codingnninja/koras/docs/documentations/concepts/rendering.md

 # Rendering

-Rendering refers to the process of displaying or updating the user interface of a web application. `$render` uses `$render(Component, props)` utility to achieve React like rendering without a virtual DOM or tagged templates.
+Rendering refers to the process of displaying or updating the user interface of a web application. `koras` uses `$render(Component, props)` utility to achieve React like rendering without a virtual DOM or tagged templates.

-Though rendering systems in `koras.jsx` and `React` are similar, the operating systems in both frameworks are different because `koras.jsx` makes use of `nth = a + (n - 1)d` for its rendering and re-rendering algorithm in place of `Reconciliation`, `Diffing`, `Batching` and co. used in React.
+Though rendering systems in `koras.jsx` and `React` are similar, the operating systems in both frameworks are different because `koras.jsx` makes use of `nth = a + (n - 1)d` for its rendering and re-rendering algorithm in place of `Reconciliation`, `Diffing`, `Batching` and so on.

 Using `nth = a + (n - 1)d` in `koras.jsx` makes rendering very fast and state management more comfortable.

 Rendering and re-rendering often change the state of elements in a component.
-Learn more.
+[Learn more](../utils/$render).

 ### Conditional rendering